*** Read the Review HERE - New Oura Ring Review: Revolutionary New Smart Ring Continues To Impress ***

 If you have any questions, please send them through or post them below.

-If you are looking at buying an Oura Ring, the guys at Oura have given me an exclusive coupon code for readers of this blog.
-Simply use code FERGUS at checkout to knock 10% off your purchase price.
-Otherwise CLICK HERE to be emailed this discount code.
+If you are looking at buying an Oura Ring, the guys at Oura have given me an exclusive discount link for readers of this blog.
+Simply head to https://ouraring.com/partners/alexfergus/ and at checkout you will see an automatic discount!
+Otherwise CLICK HERE to be emailed this discount link.